gabeklein/expressive-mvc/README.md

 When a function is passed as a child, returned elements will replace the Consumer.
 The function recieves state as its first argument, and subscribed updates will trigger new renders.

-> Note: If you spread `props` directly, _all_ possible values will be subscribed to.
+> Note: If you spread in `props` directly, _all_ possible values will be subscribed to.

 ```jsx
 const CustomConsumer = () => {